stjordanis/terra-docs-old/docs/node-terracli.md

 > regardless.
 {warning}

-#### Community-Pool Spend Proposal
+#### Community Pool Spend Proposal

-To submit a community-pool spend proposal, it is highly recommended to pass in the proposal as a JSON file as its contents are less friendly to command-line input.
+To submit a community pool spend proposal, it is highly recommended to pass in the proposal as a JSON file as its contents are less friendly to command-line input.

 ```bash